 Another example is one of the databases, which is prescribed by TAF TSI - the so-called "Infrastructure restriction notice database".
 This database (managed by each IM) should serve the different RUs when they plan to request a path on that IM network (the database is also a tool to open the market).
-Because within the non-EU OTIF countries, no other RUs are supposed to operate/contract the path - except the national carrier - this database (as prescribed by TAF TSI - "...should serve the different RUs when they plan the requests the path on that IM network...") seems to make no sense.
+Because within the non-EU OTIF countries, no other RUs are supposed to operate/contract the path - except the national carrier - this database seems to make no sense.
+(This database has been deleted in the revised TAF TSI)